GSTT-CSC/gstt-csc.github.io/_projects/CSC021-PeriPlex.md

 <h3>Rationale</h3>
 The current process for determining patient suitability for elective surgery is fragmented and occurs close to the procedure date, leading to cancellations and delays for high-risk patients.
+<h3>Patient pathway</h3>
-patient-pathway: Currently, suitability for surgery is determined at the pre-assessment stage, which occurs 1-2 days before the scheduled procedure.
+Currently, suitability for surgery is determined at the pre-assessment stage, which occurs 1-2 days before the scheduled procedure.
 This process is not optimised and lacks information from various sources.
 <h3>Training data</h3>
 EHR records, workflow instructions, structured data contained in EDW.
 <h3>Risks</h3>